chargeprice/chargeprice-api-docs/exports/tariff_history.md

 | Time of Day End         | restricted_segments.time_of_day_end          |                                                     |

-\* The EVSE Operator IDs in the Historical Export are already filtered by country (using the first to characters of the party ID), while the ones in the Charging Station Statistics API are not filtered yet!
+\* The EVSE Operator IDs in the Historical Export are already filtered by country (using the first two characters of the party ID e.g. AT*ION => AT, or the first ID of the list if no country is matching), while the ones in the
+Charging Station Statistics API are not filtered yet!